bright/new-www/content/blog/why-i-would-like-to-be-a-recruiting-specialist.md

   - inspiration
   - recruitment
 date: 2021-11-19T09:00:57.338Z
-title: "Why I Would Like to Be a Recruiting Specialist "
+title: 'Why I Would Like to Be a Recruiting Specialist '
 layout: post
 image: /images/recruiter_to_be.png
 hidden: false
 comments: true
 published: true
+authors:
+  - agata-m
 ---
 I have in myself a constant desire to develop.
 I want to learn new things - I think this is the right time. :) In my opinion, working as a recruiter gives motivation and an opportunity to act, to discover new fields, and to be deep into them. **A recruiter has to get to know the industry and the position first to be able to match the right person with it later on.** Sometimes we do not even realise that a given environment can be so interesting and have so many unknowns.